-BASS controls the lower sound range .
+FixYour BASS controls the lower sound range .

-FixYour BALANCE controls the sound balance between the two stereo speakers.
+BALANCE controls the sound balance between the two stereo speakers.

-DISC MONO is selected if the audio source is not stereo, in order to get sound of in both speakers.
-THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSORIES
+MONO is selected if the audio source is not stereo, in order to get sound in both speakers.
+If mono is not selected, there will be sound in the left speaker only.